-CAT Foundation Courses are occasionally offered and are not run on a regular basis.
+CAT Foundation Courses, other than those running in collaboration with clinical psychology doctorate training, are occasionally offered and are not run on a regular basis.

 Applicants will be expected to demonstrate that they are academically capable of undertaking post-graduate study, having either a first degree or equivalent qualification, or other evidence of academic capability.
 They will already have (and will be asked to demonstrate) relevant experience of conducting psychological therapies with people in a mental health setting.
 The course is designed to be accessible to High Intensity IAPT therapists but may also be suitable for others with a core mental health profession who can demonstrate a level of prior experience in delivering psychological therapies.

 Applicants must have the personal qualities that make them suitable for the profession of psychotherapy and have sufficient emotional competence to deal with the psychological aspects of the work.
 We will be looking for a lively and enquiring mind, an ability to listen and respond with compassion and respect and without prejudice, evidence of self-reflection, self-awareness and a commitment to self-development, evidence of personal stability and appropriate boundaries, and a capacity for constructive working relationships.
 Applicants will be expected to demonstrate awareness and sensitivity to issues of race, gender, sexual orientation, class and disability, ethnic and cultural difference.